runny-yolk/fquery/detail.md

 `action` is used as a callback function to iterate through each element in the list.
 The first two arguments provided to the callback are always the current element, and the index of that element in the `this` array.

 The `acargs` array is then used to populate the rest of the arguments to the callback, i.e., arguments provided after the callback are then passed to the callback, just like how arguments passed after the 2nd argument of `setTimeout` are then passed to the callback.

-If the callback returns `false` (and it has to be the `boolean false`, not just a falsy value like `0` or `null`), then that element will not be included the array that gets bound to the return instance of `doAction`, making the function act like an iterator and a filter.
-If you're intending on using the function just as an iterator, make sure it never returns `false`
 ```javascript
 // returns a doAction instance where the "this" array contains all divs on the page
 var $divs = fQuery('div');